 The Holmes family has owned the property since 1978 and logged the lower part of the property in the 1980s.
 The family owned sawmills in Humboldt and Santa Cruz counties, milling second-growth and third-growth trees, while supporting the protection of old-growth redwoods.
 They have worked with the League on prior conservation agreements, most notably for properties in the Boulder Creek and Peters Creek watersheds.

-What are the League’s priorities for Cascade Creek?
+What are the League’s plans for the property?

 How does Cascade Creek fit into the League’s Forever Forest Campaign?